 - Limit peaks.
 After raising the overall level, some peaks will exceed -3 dBFS.
 Apply a limiter with a ceiling below -3 dBFS.

-A common mistake.
-Narrators often normalise peaks to -3 dBFS and assume that fixes loudness.
+A common mistake is normalising peaks to -3 dBFS and assuming that fixes loudness.
 Peak normalisation sets the loudest single sample to the target, but RMS measures the average level across the entire file.
 A file can have a peak at -3 dBFS and an RMS of -35 dBFS if the narration is mostly quiet with occasional loud moments.
 Compression is what brings the average up.
 Normalisation alone rarely solves a loudness rejection.

 Noise floor is the number one pain point for narrators mastering at home.
 The problem is not the noise itself.
 The problem is that boosting loudness to reach -23 to -18 dBFS also boosts the noise above -60 dBFS.